AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/test-profiles.md

 ---
-title: Creating a test profile
+title: Create a test profile
 description: The test profiles allow you to target additional recipients who do not match the defined targeting criteria.
 They are added to a message's audience to detect any fraudulent use of your recipient database or to ensure the emails arrive in the inboxes.
 feature: Profiles and Audiences
 topic: